-Starting with a high-level perspective on the tracer design, Figure 1 presents the component interactions across the boundary between kernel-space and user-space.
+Starting with a high-level perspective on the tracer design, Figure 1 presents the component interactions across kernelspace to user-space boundary.

-Kernel core and kernel modules are instrumented using either statically at the source-code level with the Linux Kernel Markers and Tracepoints or dynamically with Kprobes.
-Each instrumentation site identifies kernel core and module code which must be traced upon execution.
+Kernel core and kernel modules are instrumented either statically, at the source-code level with the Linux Kernel Markers and Tracepoints, or dynamically with Kprobes.
+Each instrumentation site identifies kernel and module code which must be traced upon execution.
 Both static and dynamic instrumentation can be activated at runtime on a per-site basis to individually enable each event type.
-An event maps to a set of functionally equivalent instrumentation sites.
+An event is semantically tied to a set of functionally equivalent instrumentation sites.